karinnainiguez/betsy/README.md

 # bEtsy
-[Much like other e-commerce platforms](https://www.etsy.com/), your team will make an online store where a wide variety of products can be listed and sold by any user.
-This project focuses on reinforcing the major components of Rails, model validations, testing, and more complex logic such as user authentication.
+[Much like other e-commerce platforms](https://www.etsy.com/), our team of four created an online store where a wide variety of products can be listed and sold by any user.
+This project focused on reinforcing the major components of Rails, model validations, testing, and more complex logic such as user authentication.

-This is a [Stage 3](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) project requiring you to expand upon what you have learned in class.
+This was a [Stage 3](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) project requiring us to expand upon what we learned in class at [Ada Developers Academy](https://www.adadevelopersacademy.org/).

 ## Project Learning Goals
 - Core comprehension of: